cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 ### Security Design Rationale

-COSE-HPKE does not use COSE_KDF_Context for the following reasons:
+COSE-HPKE does not use COSE_KDF_Context, which is defined in {{Section 5.2 of RFC9053}}, for the following reasons:

 - HPKE is a well-analyzed and widely reviewed construction that already incorporates the protections provided by COSE_KDF_Context.
 - The HPKE design avoids many of the weaknesses present in earlier key agreement protocols that COSE_KDF_Context was designed to mitigate.